yantong0116/yantong0116/README.md

 <div>

-🌱 I'm currently researching GoLang, React, and LLM.
+🌱 I'm currently exploring system-level programming and software development using C and C++.

 </div>